pecheylauren02/mp2-supervillain-personality-quiz/README.md

 #### Market Review

 Before designing the website, I reviewed other personality quiz websites (see below), in order to get a feel of how they presented themselves, which content and features they offered, and the design choices they made in terms of colour palette.
-I also reviewed what appeared to work well for the user and what needed improvements.
+I also reviewed what appeared to work well for the user and what needed improvements (see Key Takeaways).

 [BuzzFeed](https://www.buzzfeed.com/gustorchi/we-can-legit-tell-which-super-villain-you-would-be-9iuf1y91vp) | [16 Personalities](https://www.16personalities.com/) | [Playbuzz](https://www.playbuzz.com/quizzes/personality) | [The Superhero Quiz](https://www.thesuperheroquiz.com/villain/) | [Truity Big Five Personality Test](https://www.truity.com/test/big-five-personality-test)

 #### Key Takeaways

 - The website should be eye-catching, to make users excited about taking the quiz
-- The Website should be clean, simple and easy to navigate
+- The Website should be clean, simple, and easy to navigate
 - 10 questions is the ideal number to keep the user engaged and interested
-- Many quizzes did not offer a back button to allow the user to change their responses
+- Many quizzes do not offer a back button to allow the user to change their responses
 - Clear, enticing images are displayed in the results section
 - Most quizzes had a retake quiz button to allow the user to take the quiz again

 ### User Stories

-In a real-world application, this kind of quiz will mostly likely be used by a visitor once, rather than repeatedly, as it would likely form part of a bigger website e.g. a website about personality types, so all user stories relate to a first-time user.
+In a real-world application, this kind of quiz will mostly likely be used by a visitor once, rather than repeatedly, as it would likely form part of a larger website e.g. a website about personality types and research.
+Therefore, all user stories relate to a first-time user.
+As a first-time user, I would like to:

-- take part in an interesting quiz and learn more about my personality
+- take part in a fun, interesting quiz and learn more about my personality
 - find out what the quiz is about and what to expect before starting the quiz
 - navigate easily through the quiz questions
 - have the option of retaking the quiz if I don't like the result
-- learn more about why I was matched with a specific SuperVillain at the end of the quiz
+- learn more about why I was matched with a specific Supervillain at the end of the quiz
 - sign up with my name quickly and easily
 - access the quiz on any device